 Twain Harte is a small mountain town with as much charm and character as one would expect for a community named for famed authors Mark Twain and Bret Harte.
 While the town is small, the fun is big.
 So here are five things to do on any visit to Twain Harte.

 Remember a bit ago when we said the town was small but the fun was big?
 Here we see big fun that's also small: the Twain Harte Miniature Golf Course.
 The challenging, 18-hole mini golf course has been running for more than 60 years.
 As such, rounds on the course have been family traditions for generations.
 Might be time to add your family to that list.

 Pinecrest Lake is a short, 20 minute drive from Twain Harte, and a popular spot for boating, fishing and just about any other aquatic activity you can think of.
 Pinecrest Lake Resort offers a wide selection of amenities.
-Rent a fishing boat, grab some tackle and head out in search of a trophy catch.
+Rent a fishing boat, grab some tackle, and head out in search of a trophy catch.
 Or rent some kayaks and enjoy a peaceful paddle on the scenic lake.
-Horse lovers can enjoy horseback riding in Aspen Meadows spring-fall.
-When you're ready to eat, be sure to go to the Steam Donkey Restaurant, which combines rusticity with elegance and delicious, hearty meals.
+Horse lovers can enjoy horseback riding in Aspen Meadows Pack Station spring-fall.
+When you're ready to eat, be sure to stop at nearby Mia's for delicious pizza, seafood, steaks, and more.

-Dodge Ridge is looking at its 70th season this winter; so a place that's been going that long must be doing something right.
-This family-owned resort boasts 67 runs covering more than 860 skiable acres.
-It's also a great place to bring the kids looking to learn about the joys of skiing, as they've been teaching the next generation of skiers for several generations now.
+Dodge Ridge Mountain Resort is a favorite local spot and the closest ski resort to the San Francisco Bay Area.
+It's a great place to bring the kids looking to learn about the joys of skiing in a friendly atmosphere, as they've been teaching the next generation of skiers for several generations now.
 The resort also has disc golf and hiking trails in the summer.